curm90/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.

+Middleware, routing

-- [ ] Describe Middleware?
+- [x] Describe Middleware?

+Essentially performs an operation/function on the HTTP request or response at a specific stage in the HTTP pipeline.

 - [ ] Describe a Resource?

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?

+successful status codes, the response data, a success message.

 - [ ] How can we partition our application into sub-applications?